-For questions regarding premium payment, please call Customer Care.
-(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)
+For questions regarding premium payment, please call Humana Group Medicare Customer Care.
+(Phone numbers for Humana Group Medicare Customer Care are located in Chapter 2, Section 1 of this booklet.)

 If you think we have wrongfully ended your membership, you have a right to ask us to reconsider this decision by making a complaint.
 Chapter 9, Section 10 of this booklet tells how to make a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your premiums within our grace period, you can ask us to reconsider this decision by calling Customer Care.
-(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)
-You must make your request no later than 60 days after the date your membership ends.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your premiums within our grace period, you can ask us to reconsider this decision by calling Humana Group Medicare Customer Care.
+(Phone numbers for Humana Group Medicare Customer Care are located in Chapter 2, Section 1 of this booklet.)
+You must make your request no later than 60 calendar days after the date your membership ends.